johandry/GoSeed/README.md

 To test and build your code for your OS, use `make` or `make build`.
 This will download all the vendors the code use, test it (if there is any test) and build it, placing the binary in `bin/`.

+    make
+    ./bin/myapp

 To build the application for every OS and architecture, review in the Makefile the variables `C_OS` and `C_ARCH` at the top of the file, and update the required OS and architectures to build the application.
-Then execute `make all`.
+Then execute `make build-all`.
 The binaries will be located in `pkg/{version}/{os}/{arch}/`

+    make build-all
+    ls -al pkg/*/*/*

 To create a container with the binary execute `make image`.
-This will create a Docker image based on `scratch` with the application.
+This will create a Docker image based on `scratch` with the application. **This build will fail if the project do not have a Github repository**, so configure git as explained above and commit/push it to Github.
 When the build is done you can view your images with `make ls` and run the application with `make run`, like this:

     make image
     make ls